 Children 13 and over are able to safely ride in the front seat, if they are at least 80 pounds and 4’9”.

 Babies and toddlers should ride in rear-facing car seats as long as possible.
 Usually by the age of three, most children are ready to switch to forward-facing seats.
 They should stay in these forward-facing seats until they hit the height and weight restrictions of the seat.
 When your child outgrows their forward-facing car seat, they should ride in a booster seat.
 Some kids may need a booster until the age of 12.

-For more thorough guidelines, check out this list from University of Arkansas for Medical Sciences.
+See a list of more thorough guidelines from the University of Arkansas for Medical Sciences.